SJ23 Tech Tip E03, (Updated 2016-10-25) Bob Schimmel

 A far better place to ground the rigging would be a heavy copper cable draped from the mast into the water.
 This technique is useful at the mooring and conducts the charge outside the cabin.
 Are you beginning to get the idea that you should have a permanent lightning ground to improve your odds?
 You will greatly improve your odds of survival by being in a pub instead of on a boat!
 Couldn't resist this last suggestion.
 TOP

-PANACHE GROUND WIRING INSTALLATION - As stated previously, it is next to impossible to install a lightning ground on a sail boat that can conduct a direct strike to ground, completely protecting the crew and boat.
-However, it is possible to install a grounding system that will neutralize the charge in the rigging thereby reducing the chances of the boat from becoming a strike zone.
+PANACHE BONDING INSTALLATION - As stated previously, it is next to impossible to install a lightning ground that can conduct a direct strike to ground on a sail boat, completely protecting the crew and boat.
+However, it is possible to install a grounding system that can neutralize the charge in the rigging thereby reducing the chances of the boat becoming a strike zone.
 A system of this type is estimated to protect you 80% of the time which is obviously safer than installing nothing.
 Now we're talking.
-(I grounded the mast to the steel swing keel on my previous Venture 222 and the rigging never glowed with St. Elmo's fire after that, proving that it works).
+(I bonded the mast to the steel swing keel on my previous Venture 222 and the rigging never glowed with St. Elmo's fire after that, proving that it works).

 1. TOE RAILS & PULPIT